 Document it all to get a clear view of the costs associated with your payment process and where it might be failing.

 2. Assess your cross-border payment needs.

 Know where your customers are coming from so you can tailor your payment infrastructure to those regions.
-If you’re a U.S. business, for example, what percentage of sales are made in Asia, Africa, Europe, or other regions?
+If you’re a U.S. business, for example, what percentage of sales are made in Asia, Africa, the EU, UK or other regions?
 Some B2B companies that have made the switch to BlueSnap have seen a 25% uplift in conversion rates simply by having a payment partner with the right mechanisms in place (like intelligent payment routing) to support transaction approvals.

 Don’t take our word for it—ask us to set up a trial run so you can see the difference our payment gateway makes for yourself.